stevensrmiller/AvaloniaWithoutXAML/samples/GridWindow/README.md

 # GridWindow

 A 4x4 grid with a label in each cell.
-You can look at the sizes of each row and column in the grid, as well as the sizes and alignmnts of each label, to get an idea how they all work together to decide what the final layout will be.
+You can look at the sizes of each row and column in the grid, as well as the sizes and alignments of each label, to get an idea of how they all work together to decide what the final layout will be.
 Grids are a versatile way to lay out a complex UI.
 In many cases, you may prefer a DockPanel.
 Note that the children of a control can be other controls with children.
 You could even put a grid in one of the children of a